morshedgit/order-routing-system/README.md

 This structure provides a comprehensive view of the system's functionalities, focusing on the essential aspects of the service from both the customer's and the admin's perspectives.

+Certainly, assigning codes to the user stories will help streamline our discussions.
+Here are the stories with their respective codes:

+**Printer Management:**

+- PM1: As an admin, I want to add new printer partners.
+- PM2: As an admin, I want to view details of printer partners.

+**Order Creation:**

+- OC1: As a customer, I want to create a print order with specific requirements.

+**Pricing and Cost Estimation:**

+- PCE1: As a customer, I want to see an estimated cost for my print order.

+**Shipping Method Selection:**

+- SMS1: As a customer, I want to select a shipping method for my order.

+**Order Tracking:**

+- OT1: As a customer, I want to track the status of my print order.

+**Dashboard for Order Monitoring:**

+- DOM1: As an admin, I want to monitor ongoing orders in a dashboard.

+**Automatic Order Assignment:**

+- AOA1: As an admin, I want the system to automatically assign orders to printers.

+**Performance Reports and Analytics:**

+- PRA1: As an admin, I want to access performance reports of the print routing system.

+**Quality Assurance Feedback:**

+- QAF1: As a customer, I want to provide feedback on the print quality.

+**API Integration:**

+- API1: As a developer, I want to integrate external APIs for additional functionalities.

+Feel free to refer to these codes when discussing specific stories in the future!

 # Tables

 ```
 -- Order Management Domain
 CREATE TABLE Customers (